-- 1. Students wishing to register for a full class must meet with an academic advisor to discuss options available to the student. - 2.
+- a.
+Students wishing to register for a full class must meet with an academic advisor to discuss options available to the student. - b.
 Students who wish to enroll in a class after the last day to add may do so with permission from the instructor.
 Approval may only be granted for a late addition up until the 20% date of the session (the date at which 20% of the class has taken place).
-These dates are available from Registration and Records. - 3.
-Students wishing to register for an online course that is full prior to its start date, or after the second day of class, must contact the Center for Distributed Learning.
+These dates are available from Registration and Records. - c.
+Students wishing to register for an online course that is full prior to its start date, or after the second day of class, must contact the Center for Distributed Learning. - 2.
+Veterans and Military Priority Registration